fededagos/UCL/README.md

 Below is a summary of the various topics tackled in the various projects present here.

 ## Supervised Learning
-Kernelisation of algorithms, sample complexity analysis, study of generalisatio ìn behaviour of common algorithms.
+Kernelisation of algorithms, sample complexity analysis, study of generalisation behaviour of common algorithms (perceptron, winnow, knn,...).
+Kernel perceptron from-scratch implementation and analysis on MNIST.

 ## Statistical Natural Language Processing
 Group project on argument mining (argument component identification to be precise).
 The full codebase for the project can be found [here](https://github.com/namiyousef/argument-mining).